jb-williams/ansible/README.md

 # ansible_machines
 **Older and not kept updated**
-* Mostly used to test and figure out what I can do
+* Mostly used to test and figure out what I can do.
 My Setup for machines from Base/Server/Desktop

 ## Setup